fabianingram/portfolio-ReactSPA/portfolio react spa/portfolio-reactspa/README.md

 ## Description

-This app was created with React.js and is a portfolio of past projects of mine that display various development skills.
-There are tabs that show projects, a contact form, about me, and a resume link.
+This app was created with React.js. this portfolio of past projects of mine, is to display what ive learned at code bootcamp.
+There are tabs that show projects, a contact form, about me, as well as a resume link.

+NOTE.
 This is is a Single Page Application (SPA).

 ## Table of Contents
 * [Installation](#installation)